ameli/imate/docs/notes.rst

 .. code-block:: python

-   >>> # keep argument lets the theta and tau to be stored with the cost of
+   >>> # keep argument allows the theta and tau to be stored with the cost of
    >>> # taking memory.
 Default is True.
    >>> Aop = AffineMatrixFunction(A, keep=True)